Tbrady9/DestinationSlideShow/README.md

 ### Objective and Requirements ###

 This is a slideshow app that displays destinations that can be ordered by their rating or alphabetically by their names.
 The user can choose the sorting option they prefer.
-The app was developed using Java coding language and the Eclipse IDE.
+The app was developed using the Java coding language and the Eclipse IDE.

 ### Controls ###